CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Cross-compile to Wasi

-I added to the target `wasm32-wasi` for cross-compiling to Wasi and the CLI wasmtime to run wasi programs.
+I added to the image `rust_dev_cross_img` the target `wasm32-wasi` for cross-compiling to Wasi and the CLI wasmtime to run wasi programs.

 ```bash
 wasm-pack build --target wasm32-wasi